Acupuncture for Menstrual Cramps

-You can experience the pain in the lower abdomen, back or both.
+Some women can experience the pain in the lower abdomen, back or both.
 It may also be felt in the legs.
 Muscle spasm and stiffness are the most frequently experienced symptoms of menstrual pain.

 Muscle contractions in the uterus are the culprit for menstrual cramps.
 Strong contractions during the menstrual cycle can press against nearby blood vessels.
 It suddenly blocks the supply of oxygen to the uterus, causing the pain and cramping.

-You can expect mild cramps, bloating, or irritability.
+Expect mild cramps, bloating, or irritability.
 However, disabling cramps, severe fatigue, and heavy bleeding may require medical attention.

 - Pelvic Inflammatory Disease – is a bacteria caused infection in the uterus.
 It can spread to other reproductive organs or genital systems.